alsullivan14/Plant-Species-App/README.md

 A basic app created using NodeJS, Express, MongoDB, GraphQL, Apollo and React

-This app randomly generates genera and related species information using the PyKew API from the [Kew RBG Plants of the World Database](powo.science.kew.org) and allows users to view species information, add and deleted genera, and add their own species.
+This app randomly generates genera and related species information using the PyKew Library from the [Kew RBG Plants of the World Database](powo.science.kew.org) and allows users to view species information, add genera, delete genera and add their own species.
 I chose the family **Orchidaceae** for the number of species and the variety of showy forms and colors of orchid flowers.
 However, any family name could be dropped into the **data.py** file to modify the plant family
 ### Technologies

 * Node-16.17.0